Monkey puzzle (Araucaria araucana)

-Classified as Vulnerable (VU) on the IUCN Red List 2007 (1), and listed on Appendix I of CITES (3).
+The monkey puzzle tree is classified as Endangered (EN) on the IUCN Red List (1), and listed on Appendix I of CITES (3).

 Monkey puzzle trees are highly distinctive, with mature trees possessing a tall, straight trunks and an umbrella of branches at the crown (4).
 Young monkey puzzles have a ‘christmas tree’ shape, with branches on the lower parts of the trunk which are later shed (5).
 The smooth bark is greyish-brown in colour (2) and can be up to eight centimetres thick (4).
 The horizontal branches emerge from the trunk in whorls of three to eight and the tree is covered in scale-like leaves all year round (4).
 These trees are mainly dioecious; different trees bear flowers of different sexes.
 The large cones develop in the upper branches (6) and bright orange-brown seeds are released (2).

 Endemic to Chile and Argentina in South America.
 This species is found in the Andes Mountains that separate these two countries.
 The range extends from 900 metres above sea level to the tree line at 1,800 metres (4).
 Two additional populations are found in the coastal mountain range of Chile known as the Cordillera de Nahuelbuta (4); these coastal populations are thought to be genetically distinct from the Andean trees (7).

 These trees cast a unique vista in the mountainous regions where they are found, their tall, straight trunks being highly unusual at altitude.
 They are often found in mixed forests with the deciduous Nothofagus pumilio; the taller monkey puzzle trees emerging above the canopy of these smaller natives (4).